-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA) seeks applications for funding from community-based nonprofit organizations and federally recognized tribal governments to enhance or implement evidence-based responses to improve reentry, reduce recidivism, and support successful transitional planning for individuals who are currently, or were formerly, involved in the criminal justice system.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA) seeks applications from organizations to build capability and capacity in community-based reentry programs by serving as an intermediary and providing subawards.
 This program furthers the DOJ's mission by reducing recidivism and facilitating the successful reintegration of individuals returning from incarceration.